first, four days near Oxford to visit at least one new student there.

 you're feeling better than you look, Alice.

 south of Oxford.
-On the way into the university town on the mighty Cherwell to
+We're on the way into the university town on the mighty Cherwell to

 visit a brand new student at Somerville College and do a little champagne with

-fare and walk it on in along the Thames.
+fare and walk on in along the Thames.

 path, and a cute little boat-thing.
 Readers who vividly recall Conrad's description,